|Table of Contents Search for printer HOME|

 A scholarly publisher will submit a scholarly work for "peer review," and most reviewers take the task seriously.
 They can point out both specific and general errors, and along with the press's editor can give advice on organization and tone.
 I partly substituted for this by e-mailing a couple of dozen scientists and historians, asking them to review specific essays (which I attached), and as much else of the site as they wanted to.
 I also wrote and published peer-reviewed articles, and gave talks on aspects of the subject at History of Science Society meetings and elsewhere.
 This produced quite a few comments on particular details, which were useful.
 However, very few people gave advice outside their immediate area of interest, some essays were not reviewed by anyone, and nobody commented on the overall structure in terms of balance among the topics, use of hypertext, and analysis.
 Scientists and other scholars evidently won't work as hard in response to an author's request as they will for a publisher (and why should they?).

-On the plus side, after you publish a work on the Web, some people will email you to point out problemss, which you can quickly correct online.
+On the plus side, after you publish a work on the Web, some people will email you to point out problems, which you can quickly correct online.
 This has helped me revise many passages that were potentially misleading or outright in error.
-I am also receiving several comments per week through a feedback form.
-This rarely produces information beyond the specific questions the form asks, but it gives me a good idea of who are my most committed readers and what they need.
-Also, I published a short book simultaneously, and this inspired reviews and emails that pointed out other difficulties that I could correct on the Web site (and sometimes in subsequent printings of the book).
+Also, I published a short book simultaneously, and this inspired reviews and emails that pointed out other difficulties that I could correct on the Web site and in the second edition of the book.

 The peer review has an additional benefit in endorsing the scholarly validity of a work.
 One could request reviews for a Web site.
 Anyone who agreed to do this, however, would find it hard to evaluate a sprawling site that different people are supposed to read in different ways.
 Most of the reviews of the associated book have mentioned the Web site, but only as a good source of additional information.
 Hardly anyone has "reviewed" the Web site's content or structure beyond a sentence or two.(3) This is not a crucial problem for me, since I have a well-established reputation, plus the endorsement from the publication and favorable reception of the associated peer-reviewed book.
 But if I were a younger scholar, especially one seeking tenure in academia, I would have had to focus on conventional peer-reviewed publications.
 Aside from obstacles due to conservatism or outright ignorance of the Web, we cannot expect the people who award jobs and tenure in universities to evaluate work in a distant specialty by themselves.
 (As for the notorious problem that you can't make any money by putting stuff on the Web, writing rarely pays for scholars anyway, except insofar as it helps them win an academic position.)
 It is also more difficult at present to get professional recognition simply as useful material.
 Traditional scholars have cited my short summary book in their footnotes but have hesitated to cite a Website.
 There is some justification, since a sentence cited from one of my Web essays may have changed by the time somebody looks at it in a later year.